That Ringing In My Ear — That Hissing, Whistling, Pulsating Tone …

 Can tinnitus be cured?

-Current research by neurologists suggests that altering certain areas of the brain that respond to sound, or an absence of sound, may provide relief.
+Current research by neurologists suggests that altering certain areas of the brain that respond to sound, or an absence of sound, may provide relief; however, there is no known cure for tinnitus.
 Experiments to regrow damaged hair cells have also been performed.
 Regrowth of hair cells means that hearing is restored, which prevents the brain from attempting to fill the void left by damaged or absent hair cells, ultimately ending tinnitus.
-Both theories are likely years away from clinical trials, which means it will most likely be years until any possible cure hits the market.
-Curing tinnitus may be possible, but likely not in the near future.
+Curing tinnitus may be possible but is likely not in the near future.

 Does tinnitus cause hearing loss?